 Format Error Indication in the Employee Profile

-DATEV-specific error messages only show for users who have editing rights for the respective attribute section.Â
+Note that DATEV-specific error messages are only displayed for those persons who have edit rights for the respective attribute section.

 Format Error Indication in the Payroll Table

-In the payroll table, attributes with stored validation rules appear in red if their values violate these rules.
-Click the respective employee to view the detailed error message and see the required format.
-Correct the error before you finalize the payroll.Â
+In the payroll, attributes for which a validation rule is stored and whose value violates this policy are highlighted in red.
+Click on the respective employee to view the detailed error message and see the required format, and correct the error before you finalize the payroll.